Ani2nem/ToDoList/README.md

 ## Usage

-To use the ToDo list application, open the `todo-list.html` file in any web browser.
+To use the ToDo list application, simply clone this repository into your local machine and open the `todo-list.html` file in any web browser.
 Add tasks and due dates, and manage your daily activities seamlessly with this user-friendly application.

 ## Future Enhancements